A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Reanalysis: Results

-For the subpopulation of 18--25-year-old unvaccinated males having a COVID-infection prior to the evaluation period 1/1/22 -- 5/31/22, we can use our model to compute the expected number of COVID hospitalizations in various scenarios simply by setting $F_{pi} = 1$ and leaving all other variables unchanged.
-For example, with $F_{pi} = 1$ in Scenario A, our model predicts $U \approx 155.82$ hospitalizations per million and $V\approx 72.2 4$, yielding a hospitalizations-prevented benefit of 83.58 per million vaccinated, far below VAM/P hospitalization risk.
+For the subpopulation of 18--25-year-old unvaccinated males having a COVID infection prior to the evaluation period 1 January 2022--31 May 2022, we can use our model to compute the expected number of COVID hospitalizations in various scenarios simply by setting $F_{pi} = 1$ while leaving all other inputs unchanged.
+For example, with $F_{pi} = 1$ in Scenario A, our model predicts $U \approx 161.7$ hospitalizations per million and $V\approx 72.24$, yielding a hospitalizations-prevented benefit of 89.46 per million vaccinated, far below VAM/P-hospitalization risk ($\approx$268 per million vaccinated).